 We prioritise your subject knowledge development, both in terms of content and pedagogy (how to teach Art and Design).
-Your Art and Design training in school is personalised to meet your unique needs and will include a variety of activities.
+Your training in school is personalised to meet your unique needs and will include a variety of activities.
 You will be assigned an Art and Design specialist as your mentor.
-You will work closely with your mentor and other Art and Design colleagues within the school every day.
+You will work closely with your mentor and other colleagues within the school every day.
 Time will be spent observing experienced colleagues and learning about the craft of the classroom as well as weekly one to one sessions with mentors, participation in your placement school’s staff training, subject specific advice to support your planning and teaching, colleague and pupil shadowing, and much more.

 Over 70% of your time will be spent in school learning from experienced, excellent teachers.
 Your progress is reviewed regularly through observation of your practice and reflective conversations with your mentor and professional tutor.
 We also offer the academic, Masters Level PGCE, accredited through Sheffield Hallam University.
-The PGCE is fully integrated into our programme, with direct links to Art and Design educational theory.
+The PGCE is fully integrated into our programme, with direct links to educational theory.
 You gain access to Sheffield Hallam’s vast online library and all training is undertaken locally in Stockton.